Noah's Ark (1928 film): Release and re-release

-The film premiered in Hollywood in late 1928, with a running time of 135 minutes.
+The film premiered at Grauman's Chinese Theatre in Hollywood on November 1, 1928, with a running time of 135 minutes.
 Originally, it had been planned as a silent film in 1926 for potential release in 1927, but a number of talking sequences were added.
 (These were directed not by Michael Curtiz but by Roy Del Ruth.)
 After the premiere, Warner Bros. withdrew the film for extensive revision, which included removing about a half-hour of footage, including all the talking scenes featuring Paul McAllister, who played both a minister and Noah.
 The film then opened around the country in reserved-seat engagements, after which it concluded its successful run at popular prices, even though by that time "part-talking" films like this one were considered nearly obsolete.
 Although it had cost far more than any Warner Bros. film to date—over $1 million—it ultimately grossed more than twice its cost.

 According to Warner Bros records the film earned $1,367,000 domestically and $938,000 foreign.

 The film was re-released in 1957 by Dominant Pictures Corporation, produced by Robert Youngson as a 75-minute-long silent film, with narration added.

 Reception

 Alva Johnson, writing in The New Yorker, stated that it was "widely conceded to be the worst picture ever made".
 Mordaunt Hall, writing in The New York Times, stated that "this cumbersome production, one feels that it is a great test of patience".
 The New York Posts review of the film stated that it was "A solid bore, with a very second rate war story in which everything from The Big Parade to date has been shabbily copied".

+NEA Service writer Dan Thomas objected to the part-talkie nature of the film, writing, "Why there was continual jumping from dialogue to written titles was a mystery to me and many others of the first night audience.
+The effect was bad, as it is in nearly all part dialogue films.
+When a character opens his mouth, you never know whether or not he is going to speak.”

+Positive reviews included that of Doris Denbo from the Hollywood Daily Citizen, arguing, “perhaps never since Intolerance has there been such a sensational spectacle of motion picture photography and sets of such magnitude as are shown in the Bible sequences of Noah’s Ark."
+Monroe Lathrop of The Los Angeles Evening Express wrote, "Noah’s Ark is a great audience picture, and as an exemplar of the technical possibilities of the cinema stands among the superfilms that have made movie history.”
+Harry Mines of The Los Angeles Illustrated Daily News called the film, "a mighty drama as strong as the waters of its flood scenes."